SERVICES

 Effective, Innovative Therapy

 Our groups meet for three-hour sessions, three times per week.
-Spending that much time in a traditional therapy setting would be ineffective.
-That’s why our team administers a variety of treatment methods, which have been medically proven to have lasting, positive effects on patients.
-Many of these methods are simple and pragmatic, meaning our patients can utilize them in their daily lives long after they’ve left our program.
+Spending that much time in a traditional, individual therapy setting would be ineffective.
+However, spending that amount of time with a small community of individuals, with similar experiences and pain, has been medically proven to have lasting, positive effects in patients.
+This isn’t rocket science.
+What IOP offers are fundamental aspects of a happy and fulfilling life.
+Aspects that are, unfortunately, often missing in the modern world.
+The methods learned are simple and pragmatic, meaning our patients can utilize them in their daily lives long after they’ve left the program.

-The most common form of therapy is an undeniably critical part of healing.
+The most common aspects of therapy (i.e. talking and sharing openly) is an undeniably critical part of healing.

 We give our patients the tools to personally maintain a beneficial state of mind, so they can return to a routine level of treatment.